f1ac0/CPC-plus-cartridge/README.md

 # CPC-plus-cartridge
-This is the electronics part to make a CPC-plus cartridge.
-It uses a XC9536XL CPLD to implement the ACID chip using the equations published by octoate : https://www.octoate.de/articles/acid-verilog-code/
+In this repository you will find different PCB designs and code to make a CPC-plus cartridge.
+The ACID chip is implemented inside a XC9536XL CPLD using the equations published by octoate : https://www.octoate.de/articles/acid-verilog-code/

 Facts about this project :
-- ZIF socket for DIP32 ROM SST39SF040 or W29C040
+- The ZIF version has a ZIF socket for DIP32 ROM SST39SF040 or W29C040, and is longer than standard cartridges
+- the PLCC version can be used with PLCC SST39SF040 ROMs and its size is more standard
-- jumpers for 128k, 256k or 512K cartridge ROMs
+- They both have jumpers to select 128k, 256k or 512K cartridge ROM banks

 # Disclaimer
 This is a hobbyist project, it comes with no warranty and no support.
 Also remember that the Amstrad machines are about 30 years old and may fail because of such hardware expansions.